|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-German almond crescent cookies (also known as Mandelsichel) are simple, shortbread cookies enriched with almond meal and shaped into a crescent.
-They are a delightful treat at tea time or any time or for your Plätzchenteller (cookie platter) during Advent and all through the Christmas season.
-You could even make them on Christmas Eve and leave them as a special treat for Santa Claus.
+Mandelsichel, traditional German almond cookies, are simple shortbread cookies enriched with almond meal and shaped into a crescent, like many classic baked goods in Europe, which are said to emulate the Ottoman half-moon and celebrate the empire's greatness when the bakes were first developed.
+These cookies are a delightful treat at tea time and beautiful addition to any Plätzchenteller (cookie platter) during Advent and all through the Christmas and holiday season.
+Sometimes made on Christmas Eve, these cookies are left as a special treat for Santa Claus.

 The key flavor in these cookies is from the almond meal.
-You can buy almond meal or flour at your local natural foods store or well-stocked grocery.
-It's often in the baking aisle.
-If you like the almond flavor, be sure to add the almond extract for an added hint of almond taste.
-The optional cinnamon also adds a nice warming spice and complements the almond well.
+You can buy almond meal or flour at your local natural foods store or well-stocked grocery or make your own.
+Optional almond extract enhances the flavor, and the cinnamon adds a nice complementary warming spice to the nutty almonds.
+Make bigger batches to give as gifts or store in an airtight container for up to three weeks.

 - 3/4 cup powdered sugar